BudaSamir/weather_app_task/README.md

 Sunrise and Sunset Times: Plan your day accordingly by knowing the precise times of sunrise and sunset.
 Ensure you never miss a beautiful sunrise or sunset moment.

 Travel Planner: Going on a trip?
-WeatherWise allows you to plan ahead by providing weather forecasts for your destination.
+Loud Weather allows you to plan ahead by providing weather forecasts for your destination.
 Make informed decisions about what to pack and activities to schedule.

 Weather History: Dive into the past with historical weather data.
 Explore weather patterns and trends over time to gain insights into seasonal variations and climate change.

-WeatherWise is your reliable companion for all your weather needs, combining accuracy, simplicity, and a beautiful interface.
+Loud Weather is your reliable companion for all your weather needs, combining accuracy, simplicity, and a beautiful interface.
 Download WeatherWise now and be prepared for whatever Mother Nature has in store for you.
 </p>
 <details open="open">
 <summary>